CREESTL/MaskDetectionHackathon/README.md

 # Counting residents and checking for masks
 # What was this project about?
-* Make web application with login form
+* Make web application with implementing computer vision methods
-* Use only OpenVINO models to improve perfomance
+* Use OpenVINO and OpenCV models to improve perfomance
 * A)Find unique people to:
     1. Give them personal ID
     2. Count them